mwarc/embedded-memcached-spring/README.md

 The following snippet use basic Spring configuration and @EmbeddedMemcached.
-JMemcachedTestExecutionListener find @EmbeddedMemcached annotation and try to start an embedded memcached server (host 127.0.0.1 and port 11214).
+JMemcachedTestExecutionListener find @EmbeddedMemcached annotation and try to start an jmemcached server (host 127.0.0.1 and port 11214).

 ```java
 @RunWith(SpringJUnit4ClassRunner.class)